Royal Mail Logo

 Royal Mail Logo History

-Royal Mail has had a huge number of logos in its more than 500 years of history.
-This is one of the company’s main legacies, as the classic design has passed through the centuries.
-There are no significant differences between the options from different eras, which makes the brand truly recognizable.
+Royal Mail has had many logos throughout its more than 500-year history.
+This is one of the company’s main legacies, as the classic design has endured for centuries.
+There are no significant differences among options from different eras, making the brand truly recognizable.
 The only exception is the short period between 2001 and 2002 when the name Consignia was used.

 What is Royal Mail?

-It is the main postal service in the UK.
-It appeared in 1516 and was created by the decision of King Henry VIII.
+It is the UK’s main postal service.
+It was created in 1516 by King Henry VIII’s decision.
 It has now grown to a national and international operator with 15,000 offices across the country.

 1974 – 1989